The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #2: Seek Wisdom

-After his brief meeting with Truman, Ponder teleports to the biblical King Solomon court.
+After his briefing with President Truman, Ponder’s consciousness broadcast to the biblical King Solomon court.

-One of the women was deeply moved by love for her baby — and asked for mercy. while the other woman agreed to the split decision.
+One of the women was deeply moved by love for the baby — begged the King for mercy.
+While the other woman eagerly agreed to the split decision.

-After observing each woman’s reaction, Solomon then made a wise decision and restored the baby to its rightful mother.
+After much observation, the wise King take into account both woman’s reaction, then made a logical decision to restore the baby to its rightful mother.

-The wise King, who alone can see Ponder, led him to a private quarter where they discussed the importance of pursuing wisdom and seeking intelligent associates.
+Solomon, who alone can see Ponder amongst the crowd, invites him to a private quarter where they discussed the importance of pursuing wisdom and seeking intelligent associates.

-Then handed Ponder a tiny scroll — advising him to seek wise associates.
+When they were done talking, the wise king handed Ponder a tiny scroll paper, that urges Ponder to seek wise associates.

 God moves mountains to create the opportunity of his choosing.
 It is up to you to be ready to roll. — KING SOLOMON